 I have never been a mom fond of video games but I do try and give my children the benefit of the doubt.
 I always make sure that I review the game so that I know what they are playing is appropriate.
 Even when my children began Diablo ll, I visited https://www.yesgamers.com/diablo-2/fortuitous-ring-of-fortune-40-mf-004084 and read about how the game.
 As it was quite interesting, I also read a few other posts as to how I could help them in the game by buying them tools.
 I know there has been a debate about children being in front of the television and not getting outside more often, which is leading to the increase of obesity in children, but I find that my children do a little of both, in moderation of course.

 I decided to look at one game that has become an instant favorite of my boys, Mario Party 9.
 I really enjoyed the “Mini Games” component and some of the games that it had to offer.
 Looking at it from a perspective of a teacher these games do have a lot to offer, again in moderation.
+I remembered the times when I come across an online casino called 666 casino, there are many game options you can play in their website, and just like Mario Party 9, The games was so good but still we need moderation.
 In mini games you have the choice of picking what you want to play and you can have as many as four players.
 Already I enjoyed it- four players, so plenty of interaction and fun for the entire family and “choice”.
 The children are able to select from twelve characters, some being Mario, Luigi, Peach, Daisy and the list continues.

 Some of the Games that I enjoyed were as follows: